MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Experiment

 \subsection{Experiment Results of LLMs}

-The results of LLMs with in-context learning are presented in \cref{tab:icl_result}, revealing that while LLMs with in-context learning are competitive compared to some fine-tuned EAE models, they still fall significantly short of the state-of-the-art (PAIE).
+The results of LLMs with in-context learning are presented in \cref{tab:icl_result}, revealing that while LLMs with in-context learning are competitive compared to some fine-tuned EAE models, they still fall significantly short of the state-of-the-art.
 This is consistent with previous findings, suggesting that existing LLMs with in-context learning perform notably worse on specification-heavy information extraction tasks~\citep{peng2023specification, li2023evaluating,han2023information}.
-The LLMs' bag-of-words F1 scores are notably higher than their exact match scores, suggesting that the LLMs' predictions are comparatively free-format and do not strictly adhere to human annotations~\citep{han2023information}.
-This highlights the necessity of employing the bag-of-words F1 metric for a comprehensive evaluation.
+The LLMs' bag-of-words F1 scores are notably higher than their exact match scores, suggesting that the LLMs' predictions tend to be free-format and do not strictly match human annotations~\citep{han2023information}.

-One possible reason for the suboptimal performance is that LLMs cannot easily understand the schema form their names.
-Therefore, we conduct experiments with more detailed and informative prompts.
-Specifically, we incorporate definitions for each argument role into the prompt, which are high-quality instructions used for guiding human annotators during data labeling.
-The results of these enhanced prompts are shown in \cref{tab:icl_result}.
-We can observe a slight improvement after adding definitions, but these improvements are marginal, possibly due to the LLMs' limitations in understanding long contexts~\citep{shaham-etal-2022-scrolls, peng2023specification, liu2023lost}.
+One possible reason for the suboptimal performance is that LLMs cannot easily understand the schema from their names.
+Therefore, we conduct experiments with more informative prompts by incorporating definitions for each used argument role into the prompt, which are high-quality instructions used for guiding human annotators during data annotation.
+The results of these enhanced prompts are also shown in \cref{tab:icl_result} (\texttt{w/ definition}).
+There is an obvious but marginal improvement after adding definitions, possibly due to the LLMs' limitations in understanding long contexts~\citep{shaham-etal-2022-scrolls, peng2023specification, liu2023lost}.